 Rear brake pads wearing out unevenly

 When you brake, the brake pads squeeze against the brake rotors.
 If the brake pads are uneven, this can cause the car to shake or vibrate when you brake.
 This is often more noticeable when braking at high speeds.
 Furthermore, uneven brake pads can mess up the readings from the wheel speed sensors.
-So, this might cause your EPC light to come on, as the system might be confused by the uneven sensor readings.
+So, this might cause your vw cc EPC light car shaking to come on, as the system might be confused by the uneven sensor readings.

 Problems with the fuel injector